-What is Property Damage Insurance?
+What Is Property Damage Liability Insurance

-What Does Property Damage Liability Insurance Cover?
+What Does Property Damage Liability Insurance Cover Versus Collision Coverage?

-Property liability auto insurance helps cover the financial costs you may incur if you get into an auto accident and are found responsible for the damage of someone else’s property.
+Property damage liability insurance helps cover the financial costs you may incur if you get into an auto accident and are found responsible for the damage to someone else’s property.
 The amount of coverage available per accident is based on the coverage amount you select in the policy.
-Property damage auto coverage helps cover the cost for repairs to the other person’s vehicle if you cause a car accident.
+Property damage liability auto coverage helps cover the cost for repairs to the other person’s vehicle if you cause a car accident.

-Determining Your Limits for Property Damage Coverage
+Determining Your Limits for Property Damage Liability Insurance Coverage

 In terms of auto insurance, property damage is any type of damage you cause to another person’s property in an auto accident.
 For example, you may be driving home on a rainy afternoon.
 Suddenly, the car in front of you stops short.
 You can’t stop in time and slam into the car.
 The damage you cause to the other vehicle would be considered property damage.

 Get a Quote

 Get a car insurance quote today and learn how The Hartford can help protect you and your loved ones on the road.